Check out this novel project to track COVID-19 in real-time that I’ve been working on with a great bunch of people:

 I went on exchange to the University of California, Berkeley in the last year of my undergraduate degree where I studied a lot really hard, graduate level things about analysis, differential equations, and differential geometry.
-I went to the partial differential equation seminars of Lawrence C. Evans and studied these topics a bit under his supervision over that summer.
+I attended the partial differential equation (PDE) seminars of Lawrence C. Evans and studied these topics a bit under his supervision over that summer.

 I have a weird love for fonts and typography.
 I’m otherwise not particularly gifted at design and front-end development, but for some reason, I just really appreciate well designed, beautiful, and well chosen fonts; and type in general.